Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Discussion

 \section{Discussion}

 \emph{Conclusions.} Our proposed contrastive learning method CLAMP exhibits the best performance at zero-shot prediction drug discovery tasks on several large datasets.
 The pre-trained molecule-encoder of CLAMP yields transferable representations.
-Our results also point out that, although the scientific language models can in principle be used for zero-shot activity prediction, they are not performing well at this task and are computationally demanding (Sec.~\ref{sec:retrieval}). \emph{Limitations.} The models can perform activity prediction, but currently cannot be used as generative model.
+Our results also point out that, although the scientific language models can in principle be used for zero-shot activity prediction, they are not performing well at this task and are computationally demanding (Sec.~\ref{sec:retrieval}). \emph{Limitations and Future work.} Currently, our approach is mostly limited by computational complexity, since both hyperparameter and model selection is computationally demanding.
+We leave it to future work, to expand on the search for different encoders in conjunction with our approach.
+The models can perform activity prediction, but is not able to generate molecules.
 However, the embedding space of CLAMP is a prime candidate for conditional generation as it is analogous to the CLIP latent space \citep{ramesh2022hierarchical}.
 Chemical dosage, which affects the assay outcome, as with many other approaches, is not considered.
 It may also struggle with negations and grammatical nuances, resulting in inaccurate predictions.
 As for all ML methods, the predictive ability of CLAMP can decrease outside the chemical and bioassay space of the training data and suffers from biases that are present in chemical databases. \emph{Broader impact.} See Sec.~\ref{appsec:broader}.\\

-\textbf{Data and software availability.} Python code and instructions to reproduce the results are provided as Supplementary Material and will be available at \url{https://github.com/ml-jku/clamp}
+\textbf{Data and software availability.} Python code and instructions to reproduce the results are provided as Supplementary Material and will be available at \url{https://github.com/ml-jku/clamp} \\